 Access rights apply to most land in Scotland including woodlands, and many land managers have developed walking and cycling trails to help you get the most out of your visit.

-Woodlands and forests cover around 18% of Scotland, and of this one third is owned by the Forestry Commission Scotland while two thirds are privately owned.
+Woodlands and forests cover around 19% of Scotland, and of this one third is part of the national forest estate while two thirds are privately owned.
 The forestry industry is worth around £1 billion to the Scottish economy each year, but of that around £183 million or 18% of the total, comes from tourism and recreation, supporting around 6,300 full time equivalent related jobs.

 As well as offering pleasant walks, forests are working environments and it is important that walkers respect any guidance during forestry operations, such as harvesting or haulage.
 This will include taking account of signage or using alternative routes where requested.